Damien Bodie

-Damien Bodie (born 2 January 1985) is an Australian television actor from Melbourne.
-Bodie began his career securing roles in children's television roles such as Ram Foley in Crash Zone.
-He later secured the regular role of Dylan Timmins in the soap opera Neighbours.
-In 2011, he took the role of Jonathan Kurtiss in the drama series Winners & Losers and remained until 2014.
+Damien Bodie (born 2 January 1985) is an Australian television actor from Melbourne, known for his roles as Ram Foley in Crash Zone, Dylan Timmins in Neighbours and Jonathan Kurtiss in Winners & Losers.

 Early life and education

 Bodie was educated at Sandringham Secondary College in Melbourne, where he completed his VCE while performing in school stage productions.
 He has also studied and performed Improvisation Live at the Upright Citizens Brigade in Los Angeles.

 Career

-Bodie first appeared on television aged seven.
-He appeared in the 2005 Australian film Hating Alison Ashley and as Josh in the 2002 Canadian-Australian television series Guinevere Jones and also made a guest appearance in The Saddle Club in 2003.
+Bodie first appeared on television aged seven, before securing a regular role in 1997, in children's series Ocean Girl, playing Louis Danton, a young member of ORCA's crew.

-In 1999, he began appearing as Ram Foley in the children's series Crash Zone and held the role for three years.
+In 1999, Bodie began appearing as Ram Foley in the children's series Crash Zone and held the role for three years.
 In 2002, he played Oscar Coxon in the children's series Short Cuts, which aired on the Seven Network.
-He has also secured guest roles in Ocean Girl, Blue Heelers and City Homicide.
+That same year, he had a role as Josh in the 2002 Canadian-Australian television series Guinevere Jones and the following year he made a guest appearance in The Saddle Club.
+He also had a guest role in Blue Heelers in 2003.

-Damien Bodie had previously made two appearances in the soap opera Neighbours as Charlie Moyes in 1996 and Liam Rigby in 1999, before securing the regular role of Dylan Timmins in 2005.
+In 2005, Bodie secured the regular role of Dylan Timmins in long-running soap opera Neighbours.
+He had previously made two appearances in the series, as Charlie Moyes in 1996 and Liam Rigby in 1999.
+That same year, he had a role in the 2005 Australian film Hating Alison Ashley, alongside Delta Goodrem and Saskia Burmeister.

 In 2008, Bodie portrayed Vashan in the Australian children's television series The Elephant Princess.
-In July 2010, Bodie joined the cast of Seven Network’s Australian drama series, Winners & Losers, playing Jonathan Kurtiss and remained until 2014.
+In 2010, he had a guest role in City Homicide and in the same year, he joined the cast of Seven Network’s Australian drama series, Winners & Losers, playing the ongoing role of Jonathan Kurtiss until 2014.
 Bodie had previously worked with Winners and Losers producer Maryanne Carroll on the show Short Cuts.
-Carroll remembered his performance and helped him secure the role.
+She remembered his performance and helped him secure the role.

 On 24 November 2019, Neighbours confirmed that Bodie had reprised the role of Dylan for the show's 35th anniversary in March 2020.